IBM/solsa/docs/SolSAConfig.md

 An IBM Cloud RedHat OpenShift Cluster supports defining `Routes` that support TLS termination.
 To enable `solsa` to generate YAML for this style of Ingress you must provide the subdomain that was assigned to your cluster.
-This subdomain will have the format `<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud` and can mostly easily be deploying a service to your cluster, exposing it via a route by `oc create route edge --service=<SOME_SERVICE>` and then using `oc get route`.
+This subdomain will have the format `<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud` and can most easily be determined by deploying a service to your cluster, exposing it via a route by `oc create route edge --service=<SOME_SERVICE>` and then using `oc get route`.
 Once you have determined your cluster's subdomain, create a YAML stanza as shown below containing its actual value:
 ```yaml